TomatenKuchenDEV/docs/docs/event.md

 ## Commands {#commands}

+<Command name="eventimport" slash="file:.ics file" message="<.ics file as attachment or URL>"></Command>

-The command `eventimport` allows you to import one or more events from an `.ics` file.
+The eventimport command allows you to import one or more events from an `.ics` file.
 You can either upload the file as an attachment or insert a URL.

 ## Settings {#settings}